AdityaRaorane22/AdityaRaorane22/README.md

 - **Hire360.ai:** AI assistant for mock interviews using facial and voice analysis.
 - **TurFit:** Turf booking app with matchmaking for local teams.
 - **ResearchRover:** Recommender for research papers using GNN + SBERT.
-- **Medical Chatbot:** RAG-based bot that responds to health queries with citations.

 ---